Campus of the University of California, Irvine: Architecture

 Murray Krieger Hall in the School of Humanities, named after an inspirational professor and an example of the Brutalist architecture of the campus.

-The first buildings were designed by a team of architects led by William Pereira and including A. Quincy Jones and William Blurock.
-The initial landscaping including Aldrich Park was designed by an association of three firms including that of the famous urban-landscaping innovator Robert Herrick Carter.
+The first buildings were designed by a team of architects led by William Pereira and including the partnership of A. Quincy Jones and Frederick Emmons, as well as local architects Philmer J. Ellerbroek and William Blurock, who both specialized in the design of schools.
+The initial landscaping including Aldrich Park was designed by an association of three firms, including urban-landscaping innovator Robert Herrick Carter and Laguna Beach-based landscape designer Frederick M. Lang.
 Aldrich Park was designed under the direction of landscape architect Gene Uematsu and was modeled after Frederick Law Olmsted's designs for New York City's Central Park.

 The campus opened in 1965 with the inner circle and park only half-completed, with nine buildings and a dirt road connecting the main campus to the housing units.
 Only three of the six "spokes" that radiate from the central park were built, with only two buildings each.
 Pereira was retained by the university to maintain a continuity of style among the buildings constructed in the inner ring around the park, the last of which was completed in 1972.
 These buildings were designed in a unique style, combining sweeping curves and geometric shapes with elements of classic California architecture such as red tiled roofs and clay-tiled walkways.
 They sit atop raised platforms that elevate them above the rolling terrain, surrounded by heavy white railings that suggest the deck of an ocean liner.
 The unique paneled facades were created to shade the interiors at a time when there were no significant trees on the campus, and a color palette of warm tones was chosen to offset the frequently overcast skies.

 Construction on the campus all but ceased after the Administration building, Aldrich Hall, was completed in 1974, and then resumed in the late 1980s, beginning a massive building boom that still continues today.
 This second building boom continued the futuristic trend, but emphasised a much more colorful, postmodern approach that somewhat contradicted the earthy, organic designs of the early buildings.
 Architects such as Frank Gehry and Arthur Erickson were brought in to bring the campus more "up to date".
 This in turn led to a "contextualist" approach beginning in the late 1990s, combining stylistic elements of the first two phases in an attempt to provide an architectural "middle ground" between the two vastly different styles.
 Gehry's building was recently removed from campus to make way for a new building, with a design that has been called a "big beige box with bands of bricks."

 Many of the campus's Futurist buildings were featured prominently in the 1972 film Conquest of the Planet of the Apes.

 As of 2005, the campus has more than 200 buildings and encompasses most of the university's 1,500 acres (6 km^{2}).